Model Tab

 Creation

-When you enter the tab for the first time, it is empty, and you can create a new model by clicking the Add New Model button.
+When you enter the tab for the first time, it is empty and you can choose between:

 When creating a new model: